finalv2/cwp-decap-test/README.md

 CWP is an [11ty](https://11ty.dev) project hosted on [Netlify](https://www.netlify.com/).

-It uses [DecapCMS](http://decapcms.org/) for the admin UI.
-We use [Netlify Identity](https://docs.netlify.com/manage/security/secure-access-to-sites/identity/overview/) as an auth system for DecapCMS.
+It uses [DecapCMS](http://decapcms.org/) for the admin UI with auth handled via GitHub.

 ### Libraries